See JOURNEYS online gallery below

-Danny Smith plays with different aspects of his personality through his drag alter ego Trixie Pixie Lox in a new dance-for-camera piece, whilst Wendy Belcher explores the deep relationship and intensely felt the loss of her dog through a digital collage video.
-Making his next step in his ongoing quest for artistic excellence, Richard Hunt’s new works on paper and canvas see him continue to develop his style, incorporating elements of decoupage alongside painting and drawing.
+Danny Smith plays with different aspects of his personality through his drag alter ego Trixie Pixie Lox in a new dance-for-camera piece, whilst Wendy Belcher explores the deep relationship and intensely felt loss of her dog through a digital collage video.
+Richard Hunt’s new works on paper and canvas extend his practice of weaving diverse popular cultures into new mythologies.
 Tom Breach leverages his talent for creating darkly humorous cartoons to produce a video documenting his struggles to achieve greater independence as an adult with autism.

 Since 2009, the Shadowlight Artists have been supported by Film Oxford to create new work championing learning-disabled and autistic artists, alongside offering engagement opportunities to disabled and non-disabled audiences.